The Search Begins Here

 Latin American and Caribbean

 For over 40 years, AMIDEAST has arranged and administered student and employee exchange programs between the U.S. and the Middle East and North Africa.
-The funding programs include the Ford Foundation International Fellowships Program (IFP) and the Fulbright Program.
+The funding programs include the Fulbright Program for the Middle East and North Africa.